hdavid16/InventoryManagement.jl/README.md

 - `:transportation_cost::Dict`: unit transportation cost for shipped inventory for each material (`keys`).
 Default = `0`.
 - `:pipeline_holding_cost::Dict`: unit holding cost per period for inventory in-transit for each material (`keys`).
 Default = `0`.
 - `:unfulfilled_penalty::Dict`: unit penalty for unsatisfied internal demand for each material (`keys`).
 Default = `0`.
-- `:lead_time::Distribution{Univariate, Discrete}`: probability distributions from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) for the lead times for each material (`keys`) on that edge.
+- `:lead_time::Dict`: probability distributions from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) for the lead times for each material (`keys`) on that edge.
 Lead times are transportation times when the edge has two `distributor` nodes and production times when the edge joins the `producer` and `distributor` nodes in a plant.
 For deterministic lead times, instead of using a probability distribution, use `L where L  <: Number`.
 Default = `0`.
 - `:service_lead_time::Dict`: service lead time (probability distribution or deterministic value) allowed to fulfill (goods issue) internal demand for each material (`keys`).
 Default = `0`.

 ## Creating a Supply Chain Environment